 - By comparison, the United States has only 8 cities of comparable size.
 India has 7 and Europe has none.
 You may also note that most of the big cities are along the coast by the East and South China Seas.

 - While there are these very large cities in China, many “smaller” ones still dwarf the size of most major European and U.S. regions.

-Geography plays a big role on where major industries such as manufacturing, agriculture, technology, shipping and financeare located.
+Geography plays a big role in where major industries such as manufacturing, agriculture, technology, shipping, and finance are located.